Frequently Asked Questions (FAQs)

 20. What if a problem arises after a contract is signed?

 If you contract on behalf of the University, it is your responsibility to ensure that the University fulfills its obligations.
 Likewise, in the event the other party fails to fulfill its contractual obligations to the University or other problems arise, it is your responsibility to ensure that the University enforces its rights.
 Some examples of problems that could arise include: the other party damaging University property; failing to pay the University what is owed under a contract; delivering nonconforming or nonworking products; or providing inadequate services.

 If any questions or issues arise regarding performance of a contract or enforcement of the University’s rights, you should contact the responsible department for your particular transaction.
-(The responsible department can be identified by reviewing the Transaction Authority Contact Sheet.)

 If you have a question about contract performance and cannot determine which department is responsible for your particular transaction, contact University Counsel Yoo-Kyeong Kudo (8-7789) in the Office of the General Counsel.